RedHatSatellite/satellite-clone/README.md

 *Note:* The cloning playbook will work with or without the pulp_data.tar file from the backup.

-#### On the new blank host
+#### On the Destination node (blank host)

-1. Make sure that the blank host has adequate space and also make sure that the root partition has all the storage space.
+1. Make sure that the Destination node has adequate space and also make sure that the root partition has all the storage space.
 You may utilize this [script] (https://gist.githubusercontent.com/sthirugn/cdc34006ae280c344a15a474f7e35918/raw/28c33aa6ccf7ce39cad5692d44702b839023941a/reallocate.sh) if needed.

   **Note** The ansible playbook run will fail if the free space in root partition is less than the value specified in `required_root_free_space` variable in [roles/sat6repro/vars/main.yml] (roles/sat6repro/vars/main.yml)